Cases on appeal

 Mrs Higgs appealed the tribunal's decision.
 The EAT allowed the appeal in Higgs v Farmor's School and another EAT 89.
 The EAT held that the tribunal had erred in its approach as it had failed to consider if the school's actions were because of, or related to, the manifestation of the school worker's beliefs, or were in fact due to a justified objection to the manner of that manifestation.
 The EAT remitted the case back to the tribunal for a rehearing of that issue.

-Mr Kocur is appealing the Court of Appeal's decision to the Supreme Court.
-The Supreme Court is due to hear the appeal on 7 December 2023.
+On 18 January 2024, the Court of Appeal granted leave to appeal the EAT decision.
+The Court is due to hear the appeal by 7 October 2024.

 Mercer v Alternative Future Group Ltd and others